loxilb-io/loxilbdocs/docs/integrate_bgp_eng.md

 ## 3.Basic load-balancer test

-If you have completed item 2 above, you can now give an External IP when you create a LoadBalancer type service in kubernetes.
+We can now give an External IP when you create a LoadBalancer type service in kubernetes.
 Create a test-nginx-svc.yaml file for testing as follows:

 ```
 apiVersion: v1
 kind: Pod